Move from resistance to collaboration in renewable energy projects.

 Vassillios Carellas, COO Arc Minerals

-This four-part video series explores how collaborative project design
+This four-part series explores how collaborative project design bridges divides and builds cooperation

 Peer-reviewed research answers some of the FAQ about earning local support for renewable projects.